Enterprise (horse): 1887: three-year-old season

 On 27 April 1887, Enterprise, ridden by Tom Cannon started the 2/1 favourite for the 79th running of the 200 Guineas over the Rowley Mile.
 Phil (10/1), Florentine (10/1) and Hugo (20/1) were again in opposition but the best fancied of his opponents were Eglamore, Grandison (Windsor Castle Stakes) and Lovegold.
 Enterprise started well and as the field entered the last quarter mile he moved into third place behind Eglamore and Phil, with the three colts drawing well clear of the rest.
 Racing in the centre of the trio, he gained the advantage inside the final furlong and won "rather easily" in "capital style" by half a length from Phil with Eglamore the same distance away in third place.
 Despite the close finish, Cannon always appeared to be in control of the race ensuring that Baird and his associates collected very large sums in winning bets.
 The winning time of 1:45.6 constituted a new record for the race.

 Enterprise was strongly fancied for the Epsom Derby, being quoted at odds of 9/4 a week before the race.
 When engaged in training on the Limekilns gallop the colt reportedly took fright, jumped a hedge onto a road and had to be retrieved from an adjacent field.
 Although he "wrenched" himself, the initial prognostications were good, but he was subsequently withdrawn from the contest.

 1888: four-year-old season

 On 27 July 1888 Enterprise started the 100/12 third choice in the betting for the Eclipse Stakes at Sandown Park but finished sixth behind the Duke of Westminster's colt Orbit.
 On 22 September the colt started a 33/1 outsider for the £11,000 Lancashire Plate over seven furlongs at Manchester Racecourse and came home unplaced behind Seabreeze.

 Stud record

 After his retirement from racing Enterprise became a breeding stallion but had very little success as a sire of winners.
 He was the damsire of King James, who won the Prix d'Hédouville in 1907.

+Pedigree

+Enterprise is inbred 5S x 3D to the stallion Bay Middleton, meaning that he appears fifth generation (via My Dear) on the sire side of his pedigree, and third generation on the dam side of his pedigree.

+Enterprise is inbred 6S x 5D x 4D to the stallion Sultan, meaning that he appears sixth generation (via My Dear) on the sire side of his pedigree, and fifth generation (via Glencoe) and fourth generation on the dam side of his pedigree.